-Typical 4.2% APR.
-Loans are subject to status.
-WRCIC may insist on loans being protected at the Land Registry by a Title Restriction.
-Missing payments could affect the applicant's credit rating and ability to obtain credit in the future.
+Loans are subject to status and Wessex Resolutions CIC may insist on loans being protected at the Land Registry by a Title Restriction.
+Missing any payments could affect your credit rating and ability to obtain credit in the future.
+The typical APR for this loan is 4.2%.

-4.5 Top up to Eco-Flex
+4.7 Top up to Eco-Flex

-This grant is to provide top up funding for energy efficiency measures where EcoFlex funding and ECO top ups (HHCRO - Home Heating Cost Reduction Obligation) have been provided by energy providers, but the available funding does not cover the full cost of the work.
+This grant is to provide top up funding for energy efficiency measures where EcoFlex funding and ECO top ups (HHCRO) have been provided by energy providers but the available funding does not cover the full cost of the work.

-- Applicants must have been identified through each Council's Statement of Intent which can be found on the Council's website. - To qualify for the top up a survey must be carried out by the energy provider, a local installer, or an agent and qualifying works identified. - For owner occupiers and private landlords a maximum of up to £1,000 is available. - If more than £1,000 is needed then the client should apply for a Wessex loan subject to availability and eligibility (see 4.4)
+- Applicants must have been identified through each Council's Statement of Intent which can be found on the council's website. - To qualify for the top up a survey must be carried out by the energy provider, a local installer, or an agent and qualifying works identified. - For owner occupiers and private landlords a maximum of up to £2000 is available. - If more than £2,000 is needed then the client should apply for a Wessex loan subject to availability and eligibility (see 4.6)

-- 1. The applicant must agree to live in the property as their only or main residence for a period of 5 years (or such shorter period as the person's health or other relevant circumstances permit). - A local land charge will be placed on their property on completion of the grant.
-If the property is sold, assigned or transferred or the tenant vacates within 5 years of the grant being completed then the grant will have to be repaid by the owner occupier. - 3.
+- 1. The applicant must agree to live in the property as their only or main residence for a period of 5 years (or such shorter period as the person's health or other relevant circumstances permit). - 2.
+A local land charge will be placed on their property on completion of the grant.
+If the property is sold, assigned or transferred or the tenant vacates within 5 years of the grant being completed then the grant may have to be repaid. - 3.
 Any increase in the grant may have an impact on the charge placed against the property. - 4.
 The contract for the works is the responsibility of the applicant. - 5.
 The grant will normally be paid direct to contractors in all but the most exceptional cases. - 6.
 No grant will be paid until a satisfactory invoice has been received and the works have been carried out to the satisfaction of the client and Council.